 Miklós Oláh (Nicolaus Olahus, 1493-1568) lived in Hungary and was raised in the court of Jagiellon Vladislaus II of Hungary, starting his ecclesiastical career in 1516.
-The charter, given to Miklós Oláh by Ferdinand I, is highly In 1526, he became secretary of Louis II, King of Hungary. ornamental.
-Various decorative plants and miniatures can be seen along the edges, featuring the landscape Following the defeat of Hungarian forces by Ottoman and the people mentioned in the text.
-On the upper left Empire forces at the Battle of Mohács in 1526, Oláh corner of the charter, you'll find an image of the marriage followed his widowed queen, Mary of Habsburg to the settlement between the royal houses of Habsburg and Low Countries (the Netherlands), when she became Jagiellon in 1516.
-The miniatures on the left side of the governor of the territory in 1531.
-During these years, he parchment show Charles V, Holy Roman Emperor and Vladislaus II, King of Hungary.
-The next two miniatures became correspondent of Erasmus of Rotterdam, the famous scholar and humanist.
-The battle of Mohács below depict Louis II, King of Hungary and his wife, Queen Maria of Habsburg.
-The following two miniamarked the end of the reign of the Jagiellonian dynasty in Hungary and Bohemia.
-In 1526, after the death of his tures portray Ferdinand I, King of Hungary and his wife, brother-in-law, King Louis II of Bohemia and Hungary, Anna Jagellonica, and below that are the miniatures of Ferdinand of Habsburg claimed both domains.
-He took Archdukes Maximilian and Ferdinand, as well as Grand possession of Bohemia without difficulty but faced a rival Duchess Joanna.
-On the top, there are miniatures of claimant, János Zápolya (Szapolyai) in Hungary.
-As a the praying Miklós Oláh and his family members, Máté, result, Hungary remained divided among them, and the Orsolya and Ilona Oláh.
-The crest of the Oláhs' coat of Ottoman Empire. arms forms a unicorn.
-In the horizontal row, between the miniatures of Vladislaus II and the figure of the praying Ferdinand I (also a Holy Roman emperor between 1558 bishop, you will find the personal coat of arms of Miklós and 1564) attempted to convert the elected crowns of Oláh with a bishop's mitre.
+In 1526, he became secretary of Louis II, King of Hungary.

+Following the defeat of Hungarian forces by Ottoman Empire forces at the Battle of Mohács in 1526, Oláh followed his widowed queen, Mary of Habsburg to the Low Countries (the Netherlands), when she became governor of the territory in 1531.
+During these years, he became correspondent of Erasmus of Rotterdam, the famous scholar and humanist.
+The battle of Mohács marked the end of the reign of the Jagiellonian dynasty in Hungary and Bohemia.
+In 1526, after the death of his brother-in-law, King Louis II of Bohemia and Hungary, Ferdinand of Habsburg claimed both domains.
+He took possession of Bohemia without difficulty but faced a rival claimant, János Zápolya (Szapolyai) in Hungary.
+As a result, Hungary remained divided among them, and the Ottoman Empire.

+Ferdinand I (also a Holy Roman emperor between 1558 and 1564) attempted to convert the elected crowns of